pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

 ## Recap

-In this post we've shown how to use Pulumi to deploy a modern application to Azure.
+In this post, we've shown how to use Pulumi to deploy a modern application to Azure.
 The example code performs a number of tasks.

 First, we created a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups), a [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-lrs), and an [application service plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans) for our application: